plone/documentation/README.txt

-This is the offical Plone Documentation, maintained by the Plone Docs-Team.
+This is the official Plone Documentation, maintained by the Plone Docs-Team.

 You can read the documentation on http://docs.plone.org